 Required documents: Required contents: Other requirements: (1) Cover letter (i) Proposed facility designation; (ii) Area, name, and block number; and (iii) The type of facility The applicant shall submit four (4) paper copies and one (1) electronic copy.
 (2) Schedule Fabrication and installation.
 The applicant shall submit four (4) paper copies and one (1) electronic copy.
-(3) Fabrication information The industry standards the applicant shall use to ensure the facilities are fabricated to the design The applicant shall submit four (4) paper copies and one (1) electronic copy.
+(3) Fabrication information The industry standards the applicant shall use to ensure the facilities are fabricated to the design criteria identified in the facility design report.
+The applicant shall submit four (4) paper copies and one (1) electronic copy.
+(4) Installation process information Details associated with the deployment activities, equipment, and materials, including offshore and onshore equipment and support, and anchoring and mooring permits.
+The applicant shall submit four (4) paper copies and one (1) electronic copy.
+(5) Federal, State, and local permits (e.g., EPA, Either one (1) copy of the permit or information on The applicant shall submit four (4) paper